 A boozy iced version of your favorite seasonal beverage, this Eggnog Daiquiri recipe is perfect for cozy nights at home and holiday parties alike.
 It’s rich, creamy, and loaded with festive flavors that you won’t be able to get enough of!

 If you’re a lover of holiday-inspired cocktails, you’re going to drool over this Eggnog Daiquiri.
-This adult-friendly rendition is filled with all the classic eggnog flavors we know and love then spiked with spiced rum and transformed into the ultimate frozen drink.
+This adult-friendly rendition is filled with all the classic eggnog flavors we know and love, then spiked with spiced rum and transformed into the ultimate frozen drink.
 If you’re looking for an amazing traditional egg nog, try my New Orleans Eggnog!

 Down in New Orleans, we love ourselves a good daiquiri.
 Therefore, it only made sense to develop a winter version of the iconic cocktail to enjoy when it’s too cold for a traditional fruity daiquiri!
 Trust me when I say that this eggnog recipe is a must-try.